roderickjackson-bradley/socket_io_app/work/w10/d1/03-04-realtime-with-socket-io/realtime-with-socket-io.md

 - This is an Express app generated using `express-generator`.

-- As a usual best practice in the land of the MEAN Stack,<br>`app.js` has been renamed to `server.js`.
+- As a usual best practice in the land of the MERN-Stack,<br>`app.js` has been renamed to `server.js`.

 - Examining `server.js` reveals that much of the default middleware has been removed - no problem because we're not going to be using cookies, parsing the body for posted data, etc.